Take a sneak peek at the new NIST.gov and let us know what you think!

 (Please note: some content may not be complete on the beta site.).

 To develop and deploy advances in measurement science that will improve building operations to achieve energy efficiency, occupant comfort, and safety through the use of intelligent building systems.

-Congress has established a national goal of achieving net-zero energy buildings by 2030.
+The Energy Independence and Security Act of 2007 established a national goal of achieving net-zero energy buildings by 2030.
 Approximately 84% of the life cycle energy use of a building is associated with operating the building rather than the materials and energy used for construction .
 This program will provide the measurement science to realize energy efficient building operation through integrated cybernetic building systems with distributed, embedded intelligence that can optimize building system performance, detect and respond to faults and operational errors, and enable integration of building systems with smart grid technologies.

-Some recent accomplishments of the Embedded Intelligence in Buildings Program include:
+Some accomplishments for Embedded Intelligence in Buildings Program:

 Start Date:October 1, 2011